dhellmann/pymotw-3/source/logging/index.rst

 custom log destination classes for special requirements not handled by any of the built-in classes.

-Developers of libraries can also use :mod:`logging` and have even less work to do.
+Developers of libraries can also use ``logging`` and have even less work to do.
 Simply create a logger instance for each context, using an appropriate name, and then log messages using the standard levels.
 As long as a library uses the logging API with consistent naming and